 Nottinghamshire and Derbyshire County Councils undertook a review of the Green Belt in 2006 and this provided some guidance as to the relative importance of different Green Belt purposes around the whole of Greater Nottingham.
 It highlighted that the area between Nottingham and Derby is overall the most sensitive area of Green Belt, in relation to the purposes of Green Belt set out in government policy, and was taken into consideration in the preparation of the Appraisal of Sustainable Urban Extensions Study, Tribal, 2008, and the Sustainable Locations for Growth Study, Tribal, 2010.
-For the Sustainable Urban Extension at Field Farm, the revised Green Belt boundary is shown on the Proposals Map in the Aligned Core Strategy.
-Other amendments to Green Belt boundaries are likely to be minor revisions responding to local circumstances.
+For the Sustainable Urban Extension at Field Farm, the revised Green Belt boundary is shown on the Policies Map in the Aligned Core Strategies.
+Other amendments to Green Belt boundaries will be needed to meet Aligned Core Strategies' housing requirements.
+A framework for considering these amendments was provided by the Aligned Core Strategies Green Belt Review Background Paper (June 2013).
+The approach to the Green Belt set out in the Aligned Core Strategies was endorsed by the Inspector in her report.
+Further site surveys have been undertaken and suggestions for detailed boundary changes are included in the current consultation on the Part 2 Local Plan -Site Allocations and Development Management Policies.

-There were no changes in areas and populations of priority habitats and species between 2010-2011, the last year of monitoring.
-However, the area of Site of Importance for Nature Conservation increased by 51.7 hectares.
+There were no changes in areas and populations of priority habitats and species between 2010 and 2011, the last year of monitoring.
+However, the area of Local Wildlife Sites increased by 51.7 hectares.
 But no area of new habitat was created in conjunction with new developments in that year.